Privacy & Legal

 Community Partnerships Manager at Code2040

 Julian Gutierrez is the Community Partnerships Manager at Code2040, focused on creating and implementing world class programming for a community of innovators, students, entrepreneurs, industry professionals and volunteers.
 At Code2040, he spearheads major events, including the annual Code2040 Summit, holiday fundraiser and regular community happy hours.
-He also manages 600+ volunteers and facilitates opportunities for them to support a growing network of aspiring Black and Latinx technologists.
+He also manages 600+ volunteers and facilitates opportunities for them to support a growing network of aspiring Black and Hispanic/Latino technologists.
 Before moving to the Bay Area, he worked at New York University, where he managed the Office of Alumni Relations at the Gallatin School of Individualized Study.
 In this role, he enhanced the alumni experience with a wide array of transformative events, networking opportunities and innovative programs.
 He is a self-described 'geek' with a strong interest in comic book culture and stories, both in print and on the big screen.